 We'd love to reunite you with your possessions!
 Most items will be kept for 14 days.
 Valuables such as watches, jewellery and expensive sports equipment will be kept for 28 days.
 Each Wednesday between 1 - 5pm unclaimed items will be displayed in the centre and can be purchased for a nominal amount.
 After this, they will be given to charity.

 There will be no quiz night in June because there is so much going on in Charlbury in June and attendance is lower in the summer.
-Our next quiz night will be Wed 12th November, set by Tom Smith.
-The café and bar open at 7.30pm for a prompt start at 8pm.
+Our next quiz night will be Wed 27th February, set by Ed Fenton.
+The café and bar open at 7.15pm for a prompt start at 7.45pm.
 Priced only £5 per player, these quizzes are usually a sell-out so get your tickets soon from reception.
 More details here.
-A big thank you to Derek Collett for hosting last month's event.
+A big thank you to Jessie and Ant Horn for hosting our January quiz.

 If you can help with activites for young people we would love to hear from you as they often need high levels of supervision